The Sheffield General Cemetery Trust

 We host many free events throughout the year with the next two being :

-The venue for this meeting is the Lansdowne Chapel, Cemetery Road, Sheffield S11 8FP.
+Our AGM will be at the Lansdowne Chapel, 104 Cemetery Road, Sheffield S11 8FP.

 Burial Research and Family History - Our volunteer burial research team meet each Thursday to investigate enquiries